alexjball/share-space/Readme.md

 - Create a new non-admin user to run the GUI
 - Reaserch using video.js for player: Can it be integrated with our websocket transport?

-# Travis Deployment to GH
+# Travis Deployment to Github Pages
 Shared Space uses [Travis](travis-ci.com) for continuous integration.
 When the build succeeds, Travis will deploy to Github pages if the `GITHUB_TOKEN` variable is set in the project's settings.
 See [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for generating a Github token,